AbsurdlyUnique/CipherSense/AES.md

 ## 1. Objective

-The primary objective is to develop a **C++ static library** (`.dylib`/.`a`).
+The primary objective is to develop C++ libraries:
+  - static (`.a`)
+  - dynamic (`.dylib`)
 This library format facilitates easy integration into various C++ projects, such as tools for analyzing game assets or general file system utilities, without requiring repeated compilation.

 The library's core functionality will be to provide a heuristic assessment of whether a given file is likely encrypted using a strong algorithm like AES.
 This analysis will be performed solely based on the file's byte-level statistical properties, without access to any decryption keys or prior knowledge of specific file formats.
 The goal is to offer a preliminary check: does the file content resemble random noise or structured data?